 Do you dread the holidays because it brings back painful memories?
 Does being around family and friends who still drink make you wanna use?

-Managing stress effectively during the holidays can make or break your recovery, because there are so many temptations this time of year.
-Getting through the holidays is important but do you know about the crash that often happens afterwards?
+Managing stress during the holidays can make or break your recovery because there are so many temptations this time of year.
+Getting through the holidays is important but do you know about the crash that often happens after the holidays?

-It happens when you're so focused on getting through the holidays sober - and you are successful - you think that you’re safe.
+When you're so focused on getting through the holidays sober - and you are successful - you think that you’re safe.
 You’ve survived the holidays but once the celebrations are over you wanna use.
-You might feel like you deserve a reward or that you can handle it because you could get through the holidays without using.
+You think you can handle it because you could got through the holidays without using.
 That's what AA refers to as stinking thinking.
-Assuming that you can handle it alone is the hallmark of denial.
+Assuming that you can do recovery alone is the hallmark of denial.

 Reasons for the Crash

 If you stuff feelings, you'll notice they return with a vengeance after the holidays.

-- Socializing with family and friends who still drink and use is stressful.
-You think you deserve to join in because you've been sober for X amount of time.
+Socializing with family and friends who still drink and use is stressful.

-- You tell yourself maybe now you can handle it.
+You think maybe you can handle it.
 After all, it's been X number of days/ weeks/months, right?

-The irony, is that you succeed in staying sober but a few days (or minutes) later the desire to use again comes back full force!
+The irony, is that you have succeeded in staying sober but a few days (or minutes) later the desire to use again comes back full force!